Russia–United Kingdom relations: Anglo-Soviet alliance

 In June 1941, Germany launched Operation Barbarossa, attacking the USSR.
 Britain and the USSR agreed an alliance the following month with the Anglo-Soviet Agreement.
 The Anglo-Soviet invasion of Iran in August overthrew Reza Shah and secured the oil fields in Iran from falling into Axis hands.
 The Arctic convoys transported supplies between Britain and the USSR during the war.
-Britain was quick to provide limited materiel aid to the Soviet Union - including tanks and aircraft - via these convoys in order to try to keep her new ally in the war against Germany and her allies.
+Britain was quick to provide limited materiel aid to the Soviet Union – including tanks and aircraft – via these convoys in order to try to keep her new ally in the war against Germany and her allies.

 One major conduit for supplies was through Iran.
-The two nations agreed on a joint occupation of Iran, to neutralize German influence.
+The two nations agreed on a joint occupation of Iran, to neutralise German influence.
 After the war, there were disputes about the Soviet delayed departure from Iran, and speculation that it planned to set up a puppet state along its border.
 That problem was resolved completely in 1946.
 The Soviet Union joined the Second Inter-Allied Meeting in London in September.
-The USSR thereafter became one of the "Big Three" Allies of World War II along with Britain and, from December, the United States, fighting against the Axis Powers.
+The USSR thereafter became one of the "Big Three" Allies of World War II along with Britain and, from December, the United States, fighting against the Axis powers.

 A twenty-year mutual assistance agreement, the Anglo-Soviet Treaty was signed in May 1942, reasserting the military alliance until the end of the war and formalizing a political alliance between the Soviet Union and the British Empire for 20 years.

 In August 1942, Winston Churchill, accompanied by American W. Averell Harriman, went to Moscow and met Stalin for the first time.
 The British were nervous that Stalin and Hitler might make separate peace terms; Stalin insisted that would not happen.
 Churchill explained how Arctic convoys bringing munitions to Russia had been intercepted by the Germans; there was a delay now so that future convoys would be better protected.
 He apologetically explained there would be no second front this year—no British-American invasion of France—which Stalin had been urgently requesting for months.
 The will was there, said Churchill, but there was not enough American troops, not enough tanks, not enough shipping, not enough air superiority.
 Instead the British, and soon the Americans, would step up bombing of German cities and railways.
 Furthermore, there would be "Operation Torch" in November.
 It would be a major Anglo-American invasion of North Africa, which would set the stage for an invasion of Italy and perhaps open the Mediterranean for munitions shipments to Russia through the Black Sea.
-The talks started out on a very sour note but after many hours of informal conversations, the two men understood each other and knew they could cooperate smoothly.John Lukacs, "The importance of being Winston."
-The National Interest 111 (2011): 35-45 online.
+The talks started out on a very sour note but after many hours of informal conversations, the two men understood each other and knew they could cooperate smoothly.